logicmonitor/lm-powershell-module/Documentation/Invoke-LMActiveDiscovery.md

 ```

 ### -GroupName
-Specifies the name of the device group for which the active discovery task should be scheduled.
+The name of the device group to run active discovery on.
-This parameter is mutually exclusive with the GroupId parameter.
+Required for GroupName parameter set.

 ```yaml
 Type: String